 - Emergency Vehicle Driver Training.
 We offer comprehensive driver education covering the skills and knowledge required to operate emergency vehicles.
-These classroom and hands-on courses are offered to better prepare drivers to cope with the extra demands when working in emergencies. - Fit for Duty.
+These classroom and hands-on courses are offered to prepare drivers better to cope with the extra demands when working in emergencies. - Fit for Duty.
 We offer training to fire-service department leaders on how best to monitor their members and recognize situations when members may not be fit for duty.
-Ensuring first responders are mentally, emotionally and physically fit for their jobs, decreases risk and keeps members safe. - Emergency Services Insurance Program Essential Series: We provide online instruction and training briefs to training officers that cover basic firefighter skills to further enhance hands-on training.
-These trainings provide first responders with fundamental and foundational skills. - Safe Handling of Fire Gear.
+Ensuring first responders are mentally, emotionally and physically fit for their jobs decreases risk and keeps members safe. - Emergency Services Insurance Program Essential Series.
+We offer a suite of online instruction and training briefs tailored for training officers.
+Our program is designed to augment hands-on training by covering essential firefighter skills.
+These online sessions provide first responders with a foundation to ensure they possess the fundamental skills needed for effective emergency response.

+- Sexual Harassment and Workplace Violence Prevention.
+This training delves into the most effective practices to foster a safe and inclusive environment within our agencies.
+This course proactive "bystander adopts a assistance" approach, equipping participants with the knowledge and skills to actively contribute to preventing harassment.
+By understanding how to support and protect one another, we aim to create workplaces where everyone feels secure and respected. - FarMedic.
+This course unites firefighters nationwide. comprehensively exploring the inherent risks associated with responding to incidents in farming environments.
+Over two days, participants engage in a dynamic blend of classroom instruction and hands-on training sessions.
+The intensive curriculum encompasses a range of critical topics, including strategies for addressing barn fires, responding to grain-bin entrapments, managing incidents involving animals and understanding the protocols when confronted with toxic gas exposures. - Safe Handling of Fire Gear.
 We provide education on safely cleaning and storing protective fire gear that often contains combustion by-products.
-Because some firefighters, especially volunteer firefighters, frequently take their gear home with them, we provide education about the secondary exposure risks to their families and how to prevent them - Lithium-Ion Battery Exposures.
-With the increase in fires caused by lithium-ion batteries, we offer training sessions focused on the techniques that firefighters can use to help mitigate risk when fighting these unique fires.
+Because some firefighters, especially volunteer firefighters, frequently take their gear home with them, we provide education about the secondary exposure risks to their families and how to prevent exposure. - Lithium-Ion Battery Exposures.
+With the increase in fires caused by lithium-ion batteries, we offer training sessions focused on techniques firefighters can use to help mitigate risk when fighting these unique fires.